 Action-based delivery campaigns or event-triggered campaigns are very effective for transactional or achievement-based messages.
 Instead of sending your campaign on certain days, you can trigger them to send after a user completes a certain event.
-Listed below are the steps for setting up an event-based schedule:

-Step 1: Select a Trigger Event
+Step 1: Select a trigger event

 - Starting a session